TestJavaDev/java-resources/docs/3_data_structures/4_Stack_Queues/Challenge_4.md

 ## Challenge 4: Implement Queue using Stack

+Can you implement a queue using a built-in stack?
+A solution is placed in the "solution" section to help you, but we would suggest you try to solve it on your own first.

 ## Problem Statement
 In this problem, you have to implement enqueue() and dequeue(), and use a built-in Stack to insert or remove value to and from the queue.
 An illustration is also provided for your understanding.